damienbutt/arch-base/README.md

 ## Usage :rocket:

 1. Download the latest version of the live ISO from [here](https://www.archlinux.org/download/) and boot into it.

-2. Run the following command:
+    - If you're installing on bare metal, you'll need to burn the ISO to a USB flash drive.
+A great tool for this is [Etcher](https://etcher.io/).
+It is free and open source software.

+2. (Optional) Setup WiFi.

+    - If you need to connect to WiFi for network connectivity, follow the instructions [here](https://wiki.archlinux.org/title/Iwd#iwctl).

+3. Confirm internet connectivity.

     ```bash
+    ping -c 4 archlinux.org
+    ```

+4. (Optional) Set the root user password to allow SSH access.
+This is not required but recommended to allow copy/paste functionality.

+    1. Get the IP address of the machine.

+        ```bash
+        ip a
+        ```

+    2. Set the root user password.

+        ```bash
+        passwd root
+        ```

+    3. From a remote machine SSH into the environment.

+        ```bash
+        ssh root@<ip>
+        ```

+5. Run the following command:

+    ```bash
     sh -c "$(curl -fsSL https://raw.githubusercontent.com/damienbutt/arch-base/master/install.sh)"
     ```

-3. Follow prompts until the setup is complete.
+6. Follow prompts until the setup is complete.

 ## Team :soccer: